Pepper Companion Plants: Full List of Pairings

 • Apricots – Apricot trees and peppers can share diseases.

-• Broccoli, Cabbage, and Kohlrabi – These members of the brassicas family have different soil preferences.
+• Broccoli, Cabbage, and Kohlrabi – These members of the brassica family have different soil preferences.

 • Fennel – Fennel can inhibit the growth of pepper plants.

-• Potatoes – Potatoes and peppers can share blight.
+• Potatoes – Potatoes and peppers can share blight and other fungal diseases.

 Possible Companion Plants: Tomatoes and Eggplants

-I’ve added fellow nightshades tomatoes and eggplants to an additional section for possible or “proceed with caution” companion plants.
-Eggplants and tomatoes are often considered good companions for peppers because they’re all in the same family and have similar growth needs.
+I’ve added tomatoes and eggplants to an additional section for possible or “proceed with caution” companion plants.
+Eggplants and tomatoes are often considered good companions for peppers because they’re all in the nightshade family and have similar growth needs.

 However, that can also be a problem: tomatoes and eggplants can share diseases and pests, and they’ll require the same nutrients as peppers since they’re in the same family.

-If you choose to plant eggplants or tomatoes with your peppers, make sure you rotate your crops frequently, and plant the nightshades in an area where they weren’t planted last year.
-And don’t crowd them all – offering space for air flow between all the tall, bushy plants will lessen the chance of rot and shared diseases.
+If you choose to plant eggplants or tomatoes with your peppers, make sure you rotate your crops frequently and plant the nightshades in an area where they weren’t planted last year.
+Don’t crowd them all – offering space for airflow between all the tall, bushy plants will lessen the chance of rot and shared diseases.

 Happy Planting!